 “Yep, I’m bussing it.”
 I sigh.

-“The last think you want to catch is the flu or a bug.
+“The last thing you want to catch is the flu or a bug.
 I got the flu with Junior and it’s the worse illness you’ll ever experience.
-You want a lift home.
-You live on the east side right?”
+You want a lift home?
+You live on the eastside, right?”